Difference Between Shall and May

 Shall is a modal auxiliary verb to express simple futurity, things that seem likely to happen, or inevitable things.
 It is also used to express command in regular use or legal writing.

-Shall often indicate future actions when the subject is singular or plural.
+Shall indicate future actions when the subject is singular or plural.
 It can be used in the first, second, and third person.

 The negative form of shall is ‘shall not’, and the contraction of shall not is ‘shan’t’.
-The past tense of shall is should and is usually confused with ‘will’.
+The past tense of shall is should and is confused with ‘will’.

 Examples – the usage of shall

-1. When used as a suggestion – “shall we take a cab home?”
+1. When used as a suggestion – “shall we take a cab home?

 2. When used as an offer – “I shall make the arrangements for your stay.”